 We are a well established civilian chambers having a great deal of experience and knowledge in areas such as criminal and civil law.
 We also offer mediation and support to those that need it.

-4. You can speak to us face-to-face, free, anywhere in the world via our ‘state-of-the-art’ video link.
+- You can speak to us face-to-face, free, anywhere in the world via video link.

-5. Our Courts Martial team all have real experience of military courts
+- Our Courts Martial team all have real experience of military courts.

 At the start of any Courts Martial process there will be an investigation and interview by the police.
 At the Military Police Station you’ll be offered representation, it is always a good idea to accept.
 You can either choose your own legal representation or you will have one appointed to you.